Annual Report 2012View the Barton under Needwood and Dunstall Key Trust 2012 annual report

 residents in the area of benefit as laid down in the Trust Deed,

-- relief of persons who are in need, hardship or distress;
+- relief of persons who are in need, hardship or distress, and

 Achievement and Performance

-We are fortunate to have a Trustee board with a wide ranging knowledge of our community, commercial acumen and experience of managing charitable organisations.
-I thank them and our Clerk for their dedication to delivering the objectives of this Trust.
+We are very fortunate to have a Trustee board with a wide ranging knowledge of our community, commercial acumen and experience of managing charitable organisations.
+I thank them and our Clerks for their dedication to making this Trust a major force in Barton & Dunstall.

 Finance & Investments

 Despite the relatively small area of benefit and tightness of our communities it is evident that many people & local organisations are unaware of how we might assist.
-In addition to our poster and closely targeted advertising campaigns we have secured coverage of our activities in the local Press and are planning to continue this.
-Additionally we are improving communication, particularly with younger people by establishing a Website www.bartondunstallkeytrust.co.uk showing examples of projects we have supported and enabling potential applicants to download our Terms & Conditions and our Application Form.
-This is expected to go live early in 2012.
+In addition to our poster and advertising campaigns we have secured substantial free coverage of our activities in the local Press and are planning to continue this.

 Public Benefit Requirement